 Like the rest of the South East, Southampton's property prices continue to grow at a rate that puts home ownership out of reach for the majority of households.
-As such the demand for social housing in the city is extremely high, and waiting times for an affordable home can often reach up to seven years.
-Consequently the private rented sector has become a very useful source of meeting local housing needs and has grown to become one of the largest private rented sectors in the South East.
+As such the demand for social housing in the city is extremely high and waiting times for an affordable home can often reach up to seven years.
+Southampton is less affordable than England as a whole and is in the top 5 least affordable areas among its ONS comparators

+Consequently, the private rented sector has become a very useful source of meeting local housing needs and has grown to become one of the largest private rented sectors in the South East.